Pleistocene Park: 1988–2004

-In 1996 a 50 ha (125 acre) enclosure was built in Pleistocene Park.
+The first grazing experiments began in 1988 at the Northeast Science Station in Chersky with Yakutian horses.
+In 1996, they built a 50 ha (125 acre or 0,5 km2) enclosure.
 As a first step in recreating the ancient landscape, the Yakutian horses were introduced, as horses had been the most abundant ungulates on the northeastern Siberian mammoth steppe.
 Of the first 40 horses, 15 were killed by predators and 12 died of eating poisonous plants.
 More horses were imported, and they learned to cope with the environment.
 In 2006 approximately 20 horses lived in the park, and by 2007 more horses were being born annually than died.
 By 2013, the number had risen to about 30.
 Moose, already present in the region, were also introduced.
-The effects of large animals (mammoths and wisents) on nature were artificially created by using an engineering tank and an 8 wheel drive Argo all-terrain vehicle to crush pathways through the willow shrub.
+The effects of large animals (mammoths and wisents) on nature were artificially created by using an engineering tank and an 8-wheel drive Argo all-terrain vehicle to crush pathways through the willow shrub.